Antelope: Body and covering

 Many wild antelopes are characterized by high running and jumping abilities.
 Their main defence against predators is to try to escape.

-Species such as black wildebeest, springbok, blesbok, mountain reedbuck, greater kudu as well the European fallow deer have a high concentrations of glycolitic fast twitch type IIx muscle fibers; smaller species naturally have a higher concentrations of type IIx fibers than larger species.
-Although their concentration of type IIx fibers is still lower than that of the wild cheetah, other running-adapted mammal; wild cheetah vastus lateralis muscle have a concentration of 76 % of type IIx fibers, compared to 58 % of springbok, 57 % of mountain reedbuck, 55 % of blesbok, 48 % of European fallow deer, 43 % of greater kudu and 30 % black wildebeest.
+Species such as black wildebeest, springbok, blesbok, mountain reedbuck, greater kudu as well the European fallow deer have high concentrations of glycolitic fast twitch type IIx muscle fibers; smaller species naturally have higher concentrations of type IIx fibers than larger species.
+Although their concentration of type IIx fibers is still lower than that of the wild cheetah, other running-adapted mammal; wild cheetah vastus lateralis muscle have a concentration of 76% of type IIx fibers, compared to 58% of springbok, 57% of mountain reedbuck, 55% of blesbok, 48% of European fallow deer, 43% of greater kudu and 30% black wildebeest.
+The concentration of type IIx muscle fibers in human vastus lateralis muscle is 7%.

 The activity of the anaerobic enzyme LDH, an indicator of a principally anaerobic muscle metabolism, is around 4 times more higher than that of humans, a level of activity comparable to that of the lion, but lower than that of the wild caracal and especially that of the wild cheetah; LDH activity is 6 times higher than that of the humans in caracal and 9 times higher in the wild cheetah.

 Activity of aerobic enzymes CS and 3HAD is higher than that of the felids in general and is comparable to that of human endurance runners.
 This indicates muscles capable of both high speed and high endurance.

 Impala muscles, on the other hand, have a high concentrations of oxidative-glycolitic fast twitch type IIa muscle fibers.

-Both impala and reindeer have a CS level activity comparable to that of the human endurance runners and their muscle metabolism appears to be principally aerobic, indicating muscles capable of high endurance.
+Impala have a CS level activity comparable to that of the human endurance runners and their muscle metabolism appears to be principally aerobic, indicating muscles capable of high endurance.

-In the impala, hindlimbs muscles form 17.5 % of their body mass while forelimbs muscles form 11.3 %.
-Compared to the reindeer in which hind and forelimb muscles form 14.8 % and 10.9 % of their body mass, respectively.
+In the impala, hindlimbs muscles form 17.5% of their body mass while forelimbs muscles form 11.3%.
+Compared to the reindeer in which hind and forelimb muscles form 14.8% and 10.9% of their body mass, respectively.

-Furthermore, antelopes tend to have elongated limb bones for their body masses.